0xVitae/AHAB-DAO/README.md

 This is the front-end repo that allows users to check the governance protocol.
 (Built with Buildspace x Thirdweb v1)

  * deployed custom ERC-20 token
- * deployed ERC-1155 NFT people can mint to join your DAO.
+ * deployed ERC-1155 NFT that people can mint to join your DAO.
  * deployed governance contract + treasury.
  * built a dapp that lets people connect their wallet, get an NFT, see a DAO Dashboard where they can see other members + actually vote on proposals that      are executed directly by your governance contract.